LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/studio.rst.txt

 Studio: Launch Checklist LC04
 =============================

-In this studio you are going to write the code that displays the very important **Launch Checklist LC04**.
-The **LC04** displays statuses and information related to the space shuttle, astronauts, and the rockets before launch.
+| In this studio you are going to write code to display the *very important* **Launch Checklist LC04**.
+| **LC04** displays information related to the space shuttle, astronauts, and rockets before launch.

 Declare and Initialize Variables
 --------------------------------
 Declare and initialize a variable for every data point listed in the table below.
-Be careful to pay attention to the types of the values.
+Remember to account for the different data types.

 .. note::

-   For the ``date`` and ``time`` values use the ``string`` type.
-Later in the class you will learn other ways of working with date and time in JavaScript.
+   For now, use the ``string`` type for the ``date`` and ``time`` values.
+Later in the class, we will learn other ways to work with date and time in JavaScript.

 .. list-table::
    :widths: auto
-   :header-rows: 0
+   :header-rows: 1

+   * - Variable
+     - Value
    * - date
      - Monday 2019-03-18
    * - time